 As far as the prototypes went, the first ended up as a firefighter's training rig and was ultimately trashed.
 The second, after a career as an engine testbed (discussed below) was, at last notice, on display at the Navy installation at China Lake, California.BACK_TO_TOP

 * The first production F4D-1 Skyray made its initial flight on 5 June 1954.
 Along with the J57 engine, the production aircraft featured numerous small changes and was fitted with the Aero-13 fire-control system, featuring Westinghouse AN/APQ-50 radar.
 Due to delays in delivery of the radar system, initial production Skyrays weren't originally fitted with the radar, and apparently a handful were never refitted with it.
 The radar was impressive for its time, with a normal detection range of 29 kilometers (18 miles), and a lock-on range of 20 kilometers (12 miles).
-It was a major step forward in featuring an integrated design, with the entire unit sliding out for service; earlier radars had consisted of various boxes wired together.
+It was a major step forward in featuring an integrated design, with the entire unit sliding out for service; earlier radars had consisted of a set of boxes hooked together with wiring.

 Operational deliveries to the US Navy and Marine Corps did not actually begin until April 1956.
 That was an unusually long development cycle for those days, with the delays attributable to the problems with engine development.
 In fact, 38 Skyray airframes were completed without engines and parked so that they could be fitted with either the J40 or J57 engine when the issue was resolved.